AlenaGM/flashcards-app/README.md

 - Possibility to edit, add and delete words in a list;
 - All words or a single collection of words can be shown at a time;
-- A counter of words learned during one training session.
+- A counter for words learned during one training session.

 ## Tech stack